ozerovandrei/jjb/README.md

 # Jenkins Job Builder

-This repository contains Dockerfile to build image with Jenkins Job Builder.
+This repository contains Dockerfile to build an image with Jenkins Job Builder.

 # Download